Return to Instructor Manual

 The video, "Everest" goes well with the Keys to Success in this chapter.
 This film has wonderful video of Mt.
 Everest and mountain climbers talk about their motivation to climb the mountain.
 The film features Araceli Segarra, the first Spanish woman to climb Mt.
 Everest.
 She states that she was able to climb the mountain one step at a time.
 When she got tired, she would pause and just take 10 more steps.
 It is an interesting discussion to compare mountain climbing to college success.
 They are both done just one step at a time.
 It is also interesting to discuss why the word “almost” is included in this key to success.
 Sometimes people need to reevaluate their persistence.
 Some of these mountain climbers died trying to climb the mountain.
 Also persistence does not work when your goals include other people.
 Use about the last 10 minutes of this video.

-Additional Handouts
+Additional Handout

 Ten Habits of Successful College Students